Pilgrimage overview - rationale for a new route

 Modern day pilgrimage isn’t necessarily religious or even spiritual but an opportunity for reflection, connection and discovery; perhaps finding a new sense of purpose, direction and wellbeing.
 Pilgrimage in modern times is becoming increasingly popular with TV programmes such as Pilgrimage; The Road to Rome and The Road to Santiago.
 The Santiago de Compostella pilgrim trail, which was boosted through EU funding in 1987, has been a major success story with numbers increasing from under 3,000 per year to over 300,000 now.

-Ancient Connections has commissioned a feasibility study to assess the potential for a new pilgrimage route that links Ferns and St Davids.
-In May 2021, the trailblazing Creative Camino pilgrimage will take place, an experimental journey led by guides from Journeying based in Pembrokeshire and Wexford Trails.
-Traveling with them will be a group of artists and community pilgrims, who will be responding creatively to the experience.
-It is hoped that this combination of stakeholder research and hands on experiential journeying will point to the next steps for building and promoting this new route.
+Ancient Connections is working with the British Pilgrimage Trust to create the new route.
+In May 2022, the trailblazing Creative Camino pilgrimage took place, an experimental journey led by guides from Journeying based in Pembrokeshire and Wexford Trails.
+Traveling with them were a group of artists and community pilgrims, who responded creatively to the experience.